Suya1671/woagpad/README.md

 ![Woagpad](./assets/Woagpad-Render.png)

+The woagpad is a board I decided to create because a macropad kinda just sounds fun.
+I really also wanted the rotary encoders to be able to change volume and control media playback (although RMK doesn't support it yet.
+Eventually:tm:).

 ## Features

 - **Rust based firmware**: Through the power of [RMK](https://haobogu.github.io/rmk), the firmware is written in 100% Rust.
 Crab gaming :crab: